Sustainability learning by cooking pizza in a wood-fired oven

 The greatest thing is that we were using the wood-fired oven to cook pizza which helped us to reduce electricity usage.
 Furthermore, ingredients such as flour, olive oil, Passata and mozzarella cheese emphasised our low intake of meat which is a part of a sustainable eating pattern.
 These ingredients are pretty cheap and more student-orientated than buying pre-made pizzas.

 You certainly know what you’re eating and you know all of the ingredients used (which you can’t say about industrially processed pizzas).

-Cooking sustainable pizza improved our skills whilst simultaneously showing us the value low impact sustainable food.
+Cooking sustainable pizza improved our skills whilst simultaneously showing us the value of how to cook sustainable food.

 The best thing ever was that the university chef Julien, joined us during the training event and prepared professional pizza dough for us, which we could try and compare with our low-cost dough.

-We had an amazing opportunity to work with the University of Worcester sustainability department which helped RLT members to become familiar with sustainability impact and importance to the student life.
+We had an amazing opportunity to work with the University of Worcester sustainability department which helped RLT members to become familiar with sustainability’s impact and importance to the student life.

 The most important thing, we had such an amazing time spent together making pizzas.

 The training taught us a lot due to the interest in actual materials used and the involvement in pizza cooking skills.
 In conclusion, the time spent doing and cooking pizza was unforgettable and fun, and we would all definitely recommend it to any student.